tpximpact/mhclg-oruk/content/adopt/03_pid.md

 #### 10.5 Re-use of the data

+There are many ways local service information can be reused to help citizens, families, and frontline workers.
+To gain momentum, examples of data reuse should be shown during the proof of concept.
+Some key use cases include:
 - Waiting for a public sector service (e.g. ASD assessment, social care, surgery)
 - Extra support alongside interventions (e.g. hospital discharge, benefit assessment, SEND)
 - Support after an intervention (e.g. child in need, mental health, physiotherapy)